MarkusMaal/FlipnicFileTools/README.md

 +-------------------------+-------------------------+
 ```

+### Generating custom message files

+First, convert the JA.MSG to a TXT file by running the following command:

+`FlipnicFileTool --input JA.MSG --show-messages --simple > converted.txt`

+Note that the --simple flag is important here.

+You can edit the converted file with notepad.
+Each line is one message.
+Make your changes and save the file.
+After that, you can convert the TXT back into MLB by running this command

+`FlipnicFileTool --input converted.txt --generate-msg --output JA_MOD.MSG`

+The generated file will have the same layout that the game can understand.

 ## Resource files (*.LP4)

 These files define stuff like 3D models and 2D animation sequences (e.g. the WONDERFUL text when you complete a mission).
 You can view all models and other information about the LP4 file.